dmbarbour/wikilon/docs/ABCRT.md

 For Wikilon, I think the 32-bit option is favorable.
 I doubt I'll want to offer more than 4GB server space to compute a single webpage, for example.
 And the pressure for users to leverage stowage isn't a bad thing.
 If implemented well, stowage should be very efficient.
 Unlike virtual memory pages, stowage frees up the address space.

+That said, the ease of scaling makes the 64-bit option very tempting.
+I occasionally read about smart phones with 32GB RAM, or servers with 512GB RAM.
+While stowage can certainly take advantage of large amounts of RAM, it still involves repeated copying of values.

+There is potential for large binaries to be modeled as external to our 32-bit context.
+I'm not yet convinced this is worth the extra complexity outside of some special circumstances, but it could prove a powerful technique and would effectively extend our runtime context to 64-bits for shared binaries.

 ### Pointer Layout